What Is an Estate Plan?

 • TOD Designation: applies to personal property and real estate.

-• Trust – A legal entity created during life or at death to retain title/ownership of assets contributed to it, and distribute to beneficiaries per written instructions.
-Inheritance transferred via the Trust are excluded from Probate proceedings.
+2. Trust – A legal entity created during life or at death to retain title/ownership of assets contributed to it and distribute to beneficiaries per written instructions.
+Inheritance transferred via the trust are excluded from Probate proceedings.

 • Revocable Trust – Allows the grantor to alter, amend or terminate the trust without notice.
 Income is taxable to the grantor and asset value is included in the value of estate at death.

-• Advantages include – avoiding the delay and costs of probate, protecting capital assets for financially inexperienced or spendthrift beneficiaries, making gifts to minors without the need for a court-appointed guardian of the estate.
+• Advantages include – Avoids the delay and costs of probate, protects capital assets for financially inexperienced or spendthrift beneficiaries, makes gifts to minors without the need for a court-appointed guardian of the estate.

-• Irrevocable Trust – Can’t be altered, amended or terminated by the grantor.
-Income may be taxable to the Trust or the beneficiary and asset value is excluded in the value of estate at death.
+• Irrevocable Trust – Cannot be altered, amended, or terminated by the grantor.
+Income may be taxable to the trust or the beneficiary.
+The asset value is excluded from the value of estate at death.

-• Advantages include – minimizing estate taxes, eligibility for government programs, protecting your assets from creditors with asset protection trusts.
+• Advantages include – Minimizes estate taxes, provides eligibility for government programs, protects assets from creditors with asset protection trusts.

-• The Will – A legal document with which the creator of the will (testator) can control the distribution of his or property at death.
-Inheritance transferred via the Will are subject to Probate proceedings.
+3. The Will – A legal document with which the creator of the will (testator) can control the distribution of his or property at death.
+Inheritance transferred via the will are subject to Probate proceedings.

-• Cons include – Beneficiaries can contest the will, which can lead to substantial administrative and legal expenses.
+• Disadvantages include – Beneficiaries can contest the will, which can lead to substantial administrative and legal expenses.
 A will can’t delay the receipt of assets by beneficiaries.
-A poorly written will can be rejected by the courts and the decedent can be considered intestate.
+A poorly written will can be rejected by the courts and the decedent can be considered having died intestate.

-• Durable Power of Attorney – In the event you become incapacitated, a power of attorney is a document that designates your person of choice, such as a spouse or adult child, to step in and manage your finances.
+4. Durable Power of Attorney – In the event you become incapacitated, a power of attorney is a document that designates your person of choice, such as a spouse, adult child, or friend, to step in and manage your finances.

 • A properly drafted DPOA can also help avoid guardianship – a court proceeding that establishes incompetency and places assets under court supervision.

-• Health Care Power of Attorney – In the event you become incapacitated, the Power of Attorney takes effect and designates your person of choice to speak with medical professionals and make medical decisions on your behalf.
-Additionally, your Health Care Addendum or “Living Will” sets forth your philosophy and wishes as to the execution of life-saving measures.
+5. Health Care Power of Attorney – In the event you become incapacitated, the Power of Attorney takes effect and designates your person of choice to speak with medical professionals and make medical decisions on your behalf.

 • This is especially important because Wisconsin has no next-of-kin statute delegating decision-making power to family members.